Cryptocurrency for Teens: A Guide to Investing in Crypto

 Strap yourself in because there are a lot of different kinds of cryptocurrencies available on this wild ride we call the blockchain.
 The upside is, you don’t need to know all of them.
-The cool kids in school are popular currencies you’ve probably already heard of: Bitcoin, Ether, Binance, Tether token, and the meme-inspired Dogecoin.
-These are the coins that appear to have the best track records in terms of holding onto their value and having the highest functionality.
-(Read: You can actually use them to buy stuff.)
+The most popular crypto currencies by market cap are:

 How can you buy cryptocurrency?

-Opening an account with a broker or an exchange will typically require you to verify your identity by proving you exist IRL using a passport or driver’s licence (see below: There are age restrictions on who can buy crypto).
+Due to KYC (know-your-client) laws, opening an account with a broker or an exchange will typically require you to verify your identity by proving you are who you say you are using a passport or driver’s licence (see below: There are age restrictions on who can buy crypto).
 Once you’re verified, you can add cash to your account (with a wire transfer, debit card, or credit card—but look out for additional fees here).
 After the deposit is processed, you can begin to buy crypto, choosing to store it in your hot or cold wallet.